Private equity in India: market and regulatory overview

-Most loan documents include a condition that any future or other debts acquired by the company will not rank as superior to the loan being granted by the creditor.
+Most loan documents include a condition that any future or other debts incurred by the company will not rank as superior to the loan being granted by the creditor.

-Workmen (those employed in any industry to do manual, unskilled, skilled, technical, operational, clerical or supervisory work) and secured creditors have the highest priority and are paid first (Companies Act 1956).
+Workmen (those employed in any industry to do manual, unskilled, skilled, technical, operational, clerical or supervisory work) and secured creditors have the highest priority and are paid first on a pari passu basis.
 The official liquidator distributes the remainder in the following order of priority: